scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

-- For practical applications where :math:`n` is large and/or the computational time of each *leave-one-out* simulation is high, it is advised to adopt the CV+ method, based on *out-of-fold* simulations, instead.
+- For practical applications where :math:`n` is large and/or the computational time of each *leave-one-out* simulation is high, it is advised to adopt the CV+ method, based on *out-of-fold* simulations, or the jackknife+-after-bootstrap method, instead.
   Indeed, the methods based on the jackknife resampling approach are very cumbersome because they require to run a high number of simulations, equal to the number of training samples :math:`n`.

 - Although the CV+ method results in prediction intervals that are slightly larger than for the jackknife+ method, it offers a good compromise between computational time and accurate predictions.

+- The jackknife+-after-bootstrap method results in the same computational efficiency, and offers a higher sensitivity to epistemic uncertainty.

 - The jackknife-minmax and CV-minmax methods are more conservative since they result in higher theoretical and practical coverages due to the larger widths of the prediction intervals.